Increasing Data Rate through Shaping on Wireless Channels Subject to Mobility and Delay Spread: Introduction

 \section{Introduction}

-In his 1948 paper~\cite{shannon1948a}, Shannon recognized that signals input to a Gaussian channel should themselves be selected with a Gaussian distribution.
-Wireless channels subject to mobility and delay spread are not Gaussian channels, but we will show that it is still advantageous to select signals with large energy less frequently than signals with small energy.
-We will transmit some information through our choice of signal energy, and since signaling is no longer equiprobable, it will be necessary to expand the signal constellation.
+In his 1948 paper, Shannon~\cite{shannon1948a} recognized that signals input to a Gaussian channel should themselves be selected with a Gaussian distribution.
+Wireless channels subject to mobility and delay spread are not Gaussian channels, but it is still advantageous to select signals with large energy less frequently than signals with small energy.
+This can be achieved by geometric shaping (GS), where a standard QAM constellation is warped so that points close to the origin are closer together and points closer to the periphery are further apart.
+A second method is probabilistic shaping (PS), where the constellation points are kept as is, and the distribution over them is changed.
+These shaping methods apply to any coding and modulation scheme, they do not introduce additional rate, and they enable modest improvements in performance (typically less than 1dB)~\cite{3GPP_R1_2508738}.